chettamonivamshi/chettamonivamshi/README.md

 - 👋 Hi, I’m @chettamonivamshi
-- 👀 I’m interested in appdevelpoment,webdevelopment,cybersecurity.
+- 👀 I’m interested in appdevelpoment,webdevelopment.
-- 🌱 I’m currently learning C.
+- 🌱 I’m currently learning C,C++,HTML.
 - 💞️ I’m looking to collaborate on college projects.
-- 📫 How to reach me
+- 📫 email me:chettamonivamshi@gmail.com

 <!---
 chettamonivamshi/chettamonivamshi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.